Religion in Iraq: Yazidism

-The Yazidis are a group in Iraq who number just over 650,000.
-Yazidism, or Sherfedin, dates back to pre-Islamic times.
-Mosul is the principal holy site of the Yazidi faith.
-The holiest Yazid shrine is that of Sheikh Adi located at the necropolis of Lalish.
-They are primarily a religious component, and their number, according to the 1977 census, was more than one hundred thousand people.
-Their unofficial percentage, according to their sources, is 2% of the population.
-They are an ethnic mixture of Kurds, Arabs, Persians and Turks, and speak these languages.
-They are concentrated in the Sheikhan district, northeast of Mosul, and Sinjar Mountain, near the Syrian border in northwestern Iraq.
+The Yazidis are an ethnoreligious minority concentrated primarily in Nineveh Governorate and the Kurdistan Region of Iraq.
+Yazidi community leaders estimated the Iraqi population at approximately 400,000 to 500,000 in 2023.
+The community continues to experience the effects of the Yazidi genocide perpetrated by the Islamic State beginning in 2014.
+Large numbers of Yazidis have remained internally displaced, and reconstruction and return to Sinjar have proceeded slowly.

 Zoroastrianism

 Zoroastrianism was one of the dominant religions in Northern Mesopotamia before the Islamic era.
 Currently, Zoroastrianism is an officially recognized religion in Iraqi Kurdistan and Iran.

 Zoroastrianism has become the fastest growing religion with Kurds, especially in Kurdish-controlled Northern Iraq.
 Because of the religion's strong ties to Kurdish culture, there has been a recent rebirth of Zoroastrianism in the region, and as of August 2015 the Kurdistan Regional Government (KRG) officially recognized Zoroastrianism as a religion within Kurdish Iraq.
 Arguably the world's oldest monotheistic religion, Zoroastrianism (Zardashti in Kurdish) has almost disappeared in the last century until recent years.
 According to Yasna, an association that promotes Zoroastrianism in Kurdistan, since 2014 about 15,000 people have registered with the organization, most of them Kurds converting from Islam.
 People in Iraqi Kurdistan have converted to Zoroastrianism from a Muslim background since 2015, with the first new Zoroastrian temples being built and opened in 2016.

 Many Kurdish people converted from Islam to Zoroastrianism, especially after ISIL attacked Iraqi Kurdistan.
 The surge in Kurdish Muslims converting to Zoroastrianism, the faith of their ancestors is largely attributed to disillusionment with Islam after the years of violence and barbarism perpetrated by the ISIS terrorist group.
 A Kurdish Islamic cleric claimed that Zoroastrianism was forced on Kurds by "fire-worshipping Persians", where as Islam liberated them, and he called on Kurdish Muslims to kill Zoroastrian converts if they do not convert back to Islam in 3 days.

 On 21 September 2016, the first official Zoroastrian fire temple of Iraqi Kurdistan opened in Sulaymaniyah.
 Attendees celebrated the occasion by lighting a ritual fire and beating the frame drum or daf.
 There are no accurate numbers on the population of Zoroastrians in Iraq because they are listed as "Muslims" on their government-issued documents.
 According to the KRG MERA, there are approximately 80,000 to 100,000 Zoroastrians in the Iraqi Kurdistan Region.